verdi327/livingsocial2/README.md

 # Livingsocial2

 This is the official unoffical ruby gem for Livingsocial.
 The gem is a wrapper for livingsocial's atom feed.
-We scrape the atom feed every 3 hours, so the deals should current.
+We scrape the atom feed every 3 hours, so the deals should be current.
 There are some inconsistency with info on some deals, but this stems from inconsistencies within the atom feed - not much we can do there!
 The gem is very lightweight with only two files - Mongo.rb and Deal.rb.
 Mongo creates a connection to the mongo db that stores the gathered deals and Deal returns deal instances based on your entered criteria.

 ## Installation